Google Pixel 5 release date, price, news and features

 Google Pixel 5 design and display

-The Google Pixel 5 design is what you can see below.
-The phone comes in two colors with odd names.
-Those are Sorta Sage (a green color) and Just Black (that's just black).
+The Google Pixel 5 design is what you see above.
+The phone comes in two colors with odd names: Sorta Sage (a green color) and Just Black (that's just black).

-The phone comes with a 6-inch Full HD display with a resolution of 1080 x 2340.
-That's 432 pixels per inch.
+The phone comes with a 6-inch Full HD display with a resolution of 1080 x 2340, which is 432 pixels per inch.
 It's an always-on display, and it's an OLED panel.

-Google has included 90Hz tech here, so the screen refresh rate will be better than on previous Google phones.
-That said, this isn't as good as some top-end handsets that feature 120Hz and the newly announced Xiaomi Mi 10T Pro even features a 144Hz refresh rate.
+Google has included 90Hz tech here, so the screen refresh rate will be faster than on previous Google phones for smoother scrolling and transitions.
+That said, this isn't as good as some top-end handsets that feature a 120Hz refresh rate, while the newly announced Xiaomi Mi 10T Pro boasts a 144Hz refresh rate.

 There's a USB-C port at the bottom of the phone, but there's no 3.5mm headphone jack here.
 The phone also comes with stereo speakers as well, but there's no 3.5mm audio jack included in the box.